-Using natural stone for a kitchen backsplash is not only functional, it adds an element of elegance and architectural detail in the space just above the kitchen sink or stove.
+Using natural stone for a kitchen backsplash is not only functional, it adds an element of elegance and architectural detail.
+Read about backsplash trends for your kitchen design.

 Sandstone heritage lives on through the work of master stone carver Keith Phillips who uses traditional hand tools to carve stone at a modest workshop known as The Shed, he is passing on his skills to a new generation of Tenino stone carvers.

 Join us as we travel to Danby, Vermont to discover the beauty and versatility of genuine natural stone.
 We’re traveling inside the historic Danby Quarry to get a rare glimpse of how natural stone is quarried. #UseNaturalStone